 You may have heard that stopping emissions today would only mean an end to global warming around 2033.
 This is because, once emitted, CO2 takes some time to reach its full warming potential.
 Thankfully, the bulk of it happens quite fast as demonstrated by the graph below.

-What you can do: be aware of your carbon footprint.
+What you can do: Be aware of your carbon footprint.
 There are many ways to calculate and monitor it – for more see this carbon footprint calculator.

 9. Melting Ice Caps

 Most of the world’s freshwater is trapped in ice-form at the north and south poles, and in glaciers around the world.
-If all of it were to melt, sea level would rise by about 70 meters.
+If all of it were to melt, sea level would rise by about 70 metres.
 Of course, that isn’t happening anytime soon, but the world as we know it could change quite a bit with just 1 to 2 meters sea level rise, which is expected to occur by the end of the century.

 While the world has warmed by an average of 1°C, the north pole is now 2.8°C hotter than it was 100 years ago.
 Mountain glaciers and the Antarctic are also warming faster than the average, and as a result, ice melt has been accelerating globally.
-This visualization by Iman Ghosh illustrates the situation admirably.
+This visualisation by Iman Ghosh illustrates the situation admirably.

 Ice bodies are self-sustaining systems, and once enough is lost, they can enter the long, irreversible process of fully disappearing.
 The question of when exactly that threshold is crossed is incredibly hard to determine, so it would be wise to play this extra safe.